 But blog hosting costs money for your server space and custom domain name.
-On top of this, you need to have very good technical skills and know how to use an open source content management system (CMS).
+You also need to have very good technical skills and know-how to use an open-source content management system (CMS).

 If you are new to blogging, WordPress hosting is unlikely to be suitable for you.

-Free blogging platforms usually offer everything you need to get started, without having to worry about web hosting, security or coding.
+Free blog platforms usually offer everything you need to get started, without having to worry about web hosting, security or coding.